'Belinda's Blush™' rose Description

 Cream, light pink shading, yellow undertones.
 Light creamy pink.
 Moderate, fruity, raspberry fragrance.
 45 to 50 petals.
 Average diameter 3".
 Medium, full (26-40 petals), borne mostly solitary, in small clusters bloom form.
 Blooms in flushes throughout the season.

 Thornless (or almost), upright.
-Matte foliage.
+Matte, dark green foliage.
 3 to 7 leaflets.

 USDA zone 7a through 9b.
 Can be used for cut flower or garden.